Canon 1D Mark III vs Sony A900

 Review summary: Canon 1D Mark III vs Sony A900

 So what conclusions can be drawn?
-Which of the two cameras – the Canon 1D Mark III or the Sony A900 – has the upper hand?
+Is the Canon 1D Mark III better than the Sony A900 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.